mikabusante/mika_senior_checkpoint/tests/tier-04-extra-credit.md

 There are no tests for the extra credit!!
 We will look over your code manually to grade it.

 First, STOP AND COMMIT YOUR WORK.
 It is possible depending on your extra credit implementation that some of your other specs will break.
-Please commit right before starting with a message that clearly states that you've finished the other specs and are ready to move on to the extra credit.
+Please commit right before starting with a message that clearly states that you've finished the other specs.
+Then, when you are ready to move on to the extra credit, create an `extra-credit` branch.
 This will help us grade more easily.
+Submit a help ticket if you need help creating this branch.

 To get a total of 6 extra points, you may hook up the <CampusList /> component and <CampusInput /> component to the store.